janbodnar/Java-ResourceBundle/README.md

 Sources from the ZetCode's Java ResouceBundle tutorial

-This repository contains the source code from the Swing GUI application from the Java ResouceBundle tutorial.
+This repository contains the source code from the Swing GUI application of the Java ResouceBundle tutorial.

 http://zetcode.com/java/resourcebundle/